 Abstract: The "Centro de Desenvolvimento da Tecnologia Nuclear" (CDTN) is developing the prototype of a computer-controlled mechanism for moving a nuclear fuel irradiation capsule, called "Dispositivo de Movimentação da Cápsula" (DMC).
 This mechanism will be installed in the "Reator Multipropósito Brasileiro" (RMB), which is a Brazilian research reactor currently under construction, and will be used to carry out fuel qualification tests, such as power ramp tests.
-In addition to the engineering design of the mechanical system, CDTN is also developing the engineering design of the DMC electric-electronic system including a control and data acquisition software.
-In the context of nuclear facilities, human factors play an important role in safety and reliability and, among these, can be highlighted "Standardized Plant Analysis Risk-Human Reliability Analysis (SPAR-H)".
-In this work, the applicability of this technique to predict human error probabilities (HEPs) is illustrated as an example of a quantitative study to improve the safety and reliability of the DMC electric-electronic system through acting on human factors issues.
+In addition to the engineering design of the mechanical system, CDTN is also developing the engineering design of the DMC electricelectronic system including a control and data acquisition software.
+In the context of nuclear facilities, human factors play an important role in safety and reliability assessments.
+Many techniques are suitable for modeling and analyzing human reliability and, among these, can be highlighted "Standardized Plant Analysis Risk-Human Reliability Analysis (SPAR-H)".
+In this work, the applicability of this technique to predict human error probabilities (HEPs) is illustrated as an example of a quantitative study to improve the safety and reliability of the DMC electricelectronic system through acting on human factors issues.